radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 And then after the interview, I want you to do something different: give them some feedback on how it went.
 Even if you're going to reject them.

-During the interview process for the Junior Engineering Program at Culture Amp, we gave out a lot of feedback.
-In fact, we gave out feedback to every single person who submitted our coding test.

-We built this junior-friendly coding test from scratch and sent it out to all the applicants who passed the initial interview stage.
-We then reviewed that coding test, giving _on average_ seven pages of feedback per candidate.
-It ended up being over 400 pages of feedback written by about 7 people at Culture Amp.
-It took a week and a half to review all these submissions, but I think it was time well-spent.

-Culture Amp is a feedback company and one of our values is to "learn faster through feedback" and we try to exemplify that value.
-But that wasn't the only reason.
-The more important reason was this: we wanted to give juniors this extremely detailed level of feedback because we felt that getting back a flat "no" on a coding test that you spent tens of hours on would be really demotivating for juniors.
-Remember that Wall of Rejection and the Pit of Depression?
-We didn't want them to slam into the wall or fall into the pit.

-We wanted to give the juniors that spent time on our coding test some personalised feedback.
-We had three simple rules.
-The feedback had to be all of:
+There are three simple rules for this feedback.
+It must be all of:

 * Actionable
 * Specific
 * Kind

-If it was Actionable and Specific but not Kind, then it would seem like a criticism.
-If it was Actionable and Kind but not Specific, then the junior might not know what they could do to do better next time.
+If the feedback is Actionable and Specific but not Kind, then it might seem like a criticism.
+If it is Actionable and Kind but not Specific, then the junior might not know what they could do to do better next time.
 And so on.

+We did this with Culture Amp's Junior Engineering Program, giving _on average_ 7 pages of written feedback per candidate, for a total somewhere in the range of 400 pages.
+We're a feedback company, and so we have a reputation to uphold.
+But this wasn't the only reason why we compiled this feedback.
+The more important reason is that we dind't want people to apply, only to slam into that Wall of Rejection and fall into the Pit of Depression.

-It had to be these things because we wanted to motivate the juniors towards self-improvement, even if they didn't "pass" the coding test.
+We used the "Actionable, Specific and Kind" rules because we felt that feedback that is Actionable, Specific and Kind would motivate juniors towards self-improvement, even if they didn't "pass" our interview phase.
 A flat "no" would be incredibly de-motivating to receive as a junior.
 We didn't want that.
 We wanted to encourage them even if we rejected them.

-And so when we sent out this feedback it was detailed, personalized and designed to give helpful advice to each junior.
-It took us quite a few hours to compile this feedback, but we think it was worth it.
-And you should do it too.

-The juniors who got this feedback thought so too.
-Here's some of the feedback on the feedback that we got back from them:

-* The feedback provided was valuable information which will help me improve for future interviews.
-* I wanted to say thank you for the detailed feedback that was supplied for the coding challenge.
-* Thank you for your feedback, I feel like I've already learned a lot from it.

-We're going to do this again the next time we hire a batch of juniors -- with a different coding test! -- and I would suggest if you're hiring a junior you should keep this in mind too.
+When interviewing juniors, you should give them some feedback too.
+It doesn't have to be seven pages worth of feedback per candidate.
+Even just a single page of feedback can be incredibly valuable for a junior.

 Juniors _thrive_ given this sort of feedback.
 It's vital for their future growth.
 Putting in a little bit of extra effort for juniors will help them grow.
 Proivde them some Actionable, Specific and Kind feedback after you interview them.

 ## Mentorship